rustwasm/rfcs/text/009-rfc-process-addendum.md

 communicate to the other team members, and if they fail to do that, as a last resort it does not halt RFC progress.

+I'd like to emphasize that the intention of this amendment is **not** to provide a way to ram RFCs through the RFC process.
+It is only to provide a release valve for the current RFC procedure's failure mode where if a single team member is unavailable or otherwise unresponsive, then the whole RFC process grinds to a halt.
+Additionally, this amendment does not remove the ability for team members to file their own post facto amendments to RFCs for which they were unavailable, nor does it remove their ability to engage in the original RFC and FCP proposal discussion or raise FCP-blocking concerns.

 # Stakeholders
 [stakeholders]: #stakeholders